 SurveyMonkey Cons

-- No visual logic map for complex flows
+- No visual logic map for complex branching flows

-- Closed-loop and AI depth lag specialist tools
+- Closed-loop and AI depth lags dedicated feedback platforms

 SurveyMonkey Pricing